Here's a collection of books for kids, from campfire cooking to den making to discovering nature.

-There are a few books in the series: British Wildlife Detectives’ Handbook and Tree Detective Handbook.
+A few books are in the series: British Wildlife Detectives' Handbook and Tree Detective Handbook.

 The Wild Weather Book

-This is another photo book with lots of tips to keep people occupied in the rain, wind, or snow.
+This is another photo book with many tips to keep people occupied in the rain, wind, or snow.

 I Love My World

-You could fit a few of the books above into this one book – it’s that packed full of ideas.
+You could fit a few of the books above into this one book - it's packed with ideas.

 However, unlike the glossy photos and print in something like The Stick Book, the* I Love My World* book's print and photos are very poor, and nothing like the front cover (as I've tried to show in the photo above).

 This is a real shame as the content of this book is fantastic, but it's let down by poor presentation, which can make it a little harder to digest compared to many of the other outdoor kid's books.